benjie/.dev/rfcs/ImplicitInheritance.md

 - The schema is easier to scale and maintain.
   In particular, addition of new types implementing multiple interfaces is easier and doesn't involve copy & paste.
 - Changes to interface stay mostly local to that interface.
-  That is, addition or change of a field in an interface for the most part doesn't require changes in the implementing types.
+  That is, addition or change of a field in an interface for the most part doesn't require​ changes in the implementing types.
 - Interfaces can be used as a kind of `fragment` on the schema-side by extracting common structures and making them easy to reuse.
-- Shorter schema, which require less writing and are easier to skim/read.
+- Shorter schema, which require​ less writing and are easier to skim/read.
 - Aligns with the handling of interfaces in other object-oriented languages such as TypeScript and with, e.g., the documentation of the Github GraphQL API which doesn't include inherited fields, see [for example](https://docs.github.com/en/graphql/reference/objects#issue).
   Following established conventions leads to an easier knowledge transfer.
   Moreover, it also aligns the way the schema is defined with other alternatives to SDL like [TypeGraphQL](https://typegraphql.com/).